Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

 Most Popular

 "We’ve had a plan for years and years.
-We kept refining it, amending and upgrading it.
+We kept refining, amending and upgrading it.

 “When the Queen died, we had to put it into practice.”